T3 road (Zambia): Lusaka-Ndola Dual Carriageway

 So, the newly-formed government officially cancelled the deal that the previous government made with the China Jiangxi Corporation for International Economic and Technical Cooperation (CJIC), citing that the project was overpriced.

 In early 2022, Hon Charles Milupi stated that completing this dual carriageway was of high importance.
 He stated that they would resume works on that road at a reduced cost after the rain season would pass in Zambia.
 Then, the Minister of Finance, Situmbeko Musokotwane, stated that this project (Lusaka-Ndola Dual Carriageway) would be financed by a "public–private partnership" (PPP).

 On 28 February 2023, the Minister of Finance, Situmbeko Musokotwane, together with other ministers, re-commissioned the construction of the Lusaka-Ndola Dual Carriageway at Protea Hotel in Ndola.
 The project was initially expected to cost $577 million and is being financed by a public–private partnership (concession).
 The consortium responsible for the construction and maintenance of the road is Macro-Ocean Investment Consortium.
 The road being transformed into a dual carriageway is from the Cairo Road/Great East Road roundabout (Kabwe Roundabout) in Lusaka to the Ndola Central Hospital roundabout (327 kilometres).
-It is expected to take 3 years to completion and the concession agreement will be for another 22 years (up to 2048).
+It was expected to take 3 years to completion and the concession agreement is for another 22 years (up to 2048).

 In August 2023, emergency works commenced on the section of the T3 road in the Bwana Mkubwa Constituency (bypassing the Ndeke suburb), as the road was in a bad state.
 On top of rehabilitation, the road was being transformed into a dual carriageway and construction on this stretch of road was scheduled to last 3 months (up to November 2023).
 The rehabilitation of this stretch was completed.

 On 26 March 2024 at a contract signing, the National Pension Scheme Authority (NAPSA) stated that the Lusaka-Ndola Dual Carriageway project is expected to cost $650 million and that it would be completed in 36 months.
 NAPSA lent $300 million in funding to Macro-Ocean Investment Consortium for the project, while the Workers Compensation Fund Control Board (WCFCB) also lent $50 million in funding for the project.
 President Hakainde Hichilema officiated at the ground-breaking ceremony for the project in Kapiri Mposhi on 21 May 2024.